JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 **Non-combat example:**

 Outside of combat, a rogue is trying to sneak up on a knight.
 The rogue rolls stealth and the knight rolls perception.
 They both get 2 wins.
+The guard thinks to himself that maybe it was just the wind as he peers into the darkness.
+The round holds his breath, heart pounding as he tries to remain motionless.
 They reroll to determine a clear winner.

 ## Advantage and Disadvantage